Codepath-UIC-Team2/SportCave/README.md

 * [x] User can log in if they already have an account
 * [x] User can logout from the app
 * [x] User can change pages from Sports -> Social -> Profile
-* [x] User can update their profile info and image
+* [x] User can update their profile information
+* [x] User can use the smartphone camera to add a profile image
 * [x] User can view the Social stream
 * [x] User can post a reaction
-* [ ] User can select their a sport to view the games
+* [ ] User can select a sport to view the games
 * [ ] User can select a game to view the scores

 **Optional Nice-to-have Stories**